AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 Enable ThreatGuard Blocking
 ---------------------------

 Enable ThreatGuard blocking to block traffic at Aviatrix Gateways where threat IPs have traversed.
-When blocking is enabled, Aviatrix Controller pushed down firewall policies to block threat-IP associated traffic as soon as it is detected.
-All gateways in the VPC/VNET/VCN will block.
+When blocking is enabled, Aviatrix Controller pushes down firewall policies to block threat-IP associated traffic as soon as it is detected.
+All gateways in the VPC/VNet will block when threat IPs traverse them.

 To enable ThreatGuard blocking, you must log in to CoPilot with a user account that belongs to a group that has either ``all_write`` or ``all_security_write`` permissions.

 To enable ThreatGuard blocking:

 1. Log in to CoPilot.

 2. From the sidebar, click ThreatIQ, and then click the ThreatGuard tab.

 3. Verify that ThreatGuard alerts are enabled.
 The alerts are enabled when the Send Alert status has a green checkmark.
 ThreatGuard alerts must be enabled before blocking can be enabled.
 See *Enable ThreatGuard Alerts* for instructions.

 4. Click the **Block Traffic** button and then click the Block Threats slider so that it slides to the right.

     ThreatGuard blocking is enabled.
 Aviatrix Controller now enforces firewall policies to block threat-IP associated traffic as soon as it is detected.
 Each time a different IP threat is detected, a new firewall rule is instantiated on the gateway.
 By default, all gateways in a VPC/VNet will block the associated traffic.
 You can be selective about which VPC/VNets block threat IPs in the next step.

 5. (Optional - Deny ThreatGuard protection) Select VPC/VNets for which you do not want ThreatGuard blocking enabled.

-For Configure Exclusion List for VPCs, click the pen icon.
-In the Protected with ThreatGuard list, tick the check box of each VPC/VNet for which you do not want ThreatGuard blocking enabled.
-Transfer the VPC/VNets to the Not Protected list and click **Save**.
-For any VPC/VNets listed in the Not Protected list, the gateways in them will not block threat IPs when detected.
+    -   For Configure Exclusion List for VPCs, click the pen icon.
+    -   In the Protected with ThreatGuard list, tick the check box of each VPC/VNet for which you do not want ThreatGuard blocking enabled.
+    -   Transfer the VPC/VNets to the Not Protected list and click **Save**.
+    -   For any VPC/VNets listed in the Not Protected list, the gateways in them will not block threat IPs when detected.

 6. (Optional - Prepend ThreatGuard rules) By default, ThreatGuard firewall rules *append* instantiated rules — Aviatrix Controller adds the ThreatGuard rule to the end of the rules list at the time the threat triggered the rule.
 If you want Controller to add the ThreatGuard rule to the beginning of the rules list, select the Prepend radio button.
 For more information, see "About ThreatGuard Firewall Rules".

-7. (Optional - Disable blocking) **Note:** When you disable ThreatGuard blocking, the action removes all existing ThreatGuard firewall rules instantiated by Aviatrix Controller for all threats detected up to that point.
-To disable blocking, in ThreatGuard view, click the Block Traffic check and then click the Block Threats slider.
+7. (Optional - Disable blocking) **ATTENTION:** When you disable ThreatGuard blocking, the action removes all existing ThreatGuard firewall rules instantiated by Aviatrix Controller for all threats detected up to that point.

+    -   To disable blocking, in ThreatGuard view, click the Block Traffic check and then click the Block Threats slider.
 Click **Confirm** to disable all ThreatGuard firewall rules and stop ThreatGuard blocking.

 Add a Custom ThreatIQ IP List
 -----------------------------